Eoin McNamee (Irish republican): Background

 McNamee (MacNamee) is described as having grown up "in the Sperrin Mountains" of County Tyrone and County Londonderry in Ireland, and received little in the way of formal education.
-“A scholarly, astute, and sane man, with clear perception he saw that a successful revolutionary effort had to be fought on all levels, including political and agitation, but he remained totally committed to the view that armed struggle was the cutting edge or the spear of efforts, the key to victory.”
+A close confidant of McNamee and fellow Irish Republican George Harrison felt McNamee was “A scholarly, astute, and sane man, with clear perception he saw that a successful revolutionary effort had to be fought on all levels, including political and agitation, but he remained totally committed to the view that armed struggle was the cutting edge or the spear of efforts, the key to victory.”
 McNamee was described as being little shy and often quiet, shunning publicity, always working behind the scenes.
 Pearse Kelly remembered him as being “a solid indestructible man who seemed to have a rock-like tenacity.”

 Irish Republican Army

-He joined the Irish Republican Army in 1932 Greencastle, County Tyrone before emigrating to London.
-McNamee took long journeys by bicycle on the narrow mountainous roads of Tyrone and Donegal, resulting in a mass of recruits for the IRA.
+He joined the Irish Republican Army (IRA) in 1934 Greencastle parish, County Tyrone before emigrating to London.
+While still in Ireland McNamee took long journeys by bicycle on the narrow mountainous roads of Tyrone and Donegal, resulting in a mass of recruits for the IRA.
 He was involved in the Republican Congress, an attempt by the far-left in Ireland to form a political party that would be on good terms with the IRA.
 However, the Republican Congress split between having moderate Republican goals or an explicitly Communist outlook.

 Between 1937 and 1939 he lived in England, still operating for the IRA, working as an "intelligence officer".
 In March and April 1938 he attended IRA conventions in Ireland and was the spokesman for Seán Russell's faction in the voting for a new chief of staff.
-During this time period he, along with other IRA members who were operating in England, were given a brief introduction into how to create explosives by Seamus O'Donovan and Patrick McGrath (Irish Republican) in support of the 1939-40 IRA bombing campaign against Britain - the S-Plan.
-The S-Plan was a bombing campaign carried out by the IRA against targets in Great Britain during wartime.
+During this time period he, along with other IRA members based in England, were given a brief introduction into how to create explosives by Seamus O'Donovan and Patrick McGrath (Irish Republican).
+McNamee supported the 1939–40 IRA sabotage and bombing campaign against targets in England – the S-Plan (also known as the English Campaign).
 During the campaign there were 300 explosions, 10 deaths and 96 injuries.
 The explosion at Milverton railway station (3 July 1939) may have been the work of McNamee, as he was based in the west midlands of the UK.